 - An internship panel compiled of social work senior students with the purpose of providing their underclassmen with information on securing an internship, various internship opportunities in the local community, program requirements, and expectations

 - Guest speakers representing different social work paths

 - Tips and assistance in registering for social work courses

 - Class and professor recommendations, and more.

-A typical social work student council meeting may have the following format: introductions, program updates, activities relevant to members, theme of the week, questions, and open discussion.
-Meetings take place on an agreed upon schedule, typically monthly during the semester.
+A typical social work student council meeting may have the following format: introductions, program updates, activities relevant to members, the theme of the week, questions, and open discussion.
+Meetings take place on an agreed-upon schedule, typically monthly during the semester.